 Pure, refined baker's yeast was one of the great culinary advances of the 19th century.
-For the first time, a home baker could start and finish bread in just a few hours, getting a reliably high and soft loaf.
-Originally yeast was sold fresh, with a shelf life of just a week or two under refrigeration.
-During the 20th century dry yeast was developed, which extended yeast's usable shelf life from days to months.
+Instead of nurturing a finicky sourdough starter a home baker could start and finish bread in just a few hours, getting a reliably high and soft loaf.
+The earliest commercial yeast was sold fresh, with a shelf life of just a week or two under refrigeration.
+During the 20th century manufacturers developed dry yeast, which extended yeast's usable shelf life from days to months.
 However it must be foamed, or proofed, before it can be used.

 Active Dry Yeast